freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 tensorboard --logdir user_data/models/unique-id
 ```

 where `unique-id` is the `identifier` set in the `freqai` configuration file.
-This command must be run in a separate shell if the user wishes to view the output in their browser at 127.0.0.1:6060 (6060 is the default port used by Tensorboard).
+This command must be run in a separate shell to view the output in their browser at 127.0.0.1:6060 (6060 is the default port used by Tensorboard).

 ![tensorboard](assets/tensorboard.jpg)